sharmi2-3/Module1/README.md

 ## NAME : SHARMILA P
 ## REGISTER NUMBER : 212224220094

-# Conditional Statements in Python: Even or Odd Checker
+# 1A.Conditional Statements in Python: Even or Odd Checker

 ##  Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.